- What is Macroeconomics?

 - For Country A the opportunity cost of producing 15 units of corn is 30 units of Maize or we can say the Country A has an opportunity cost of producing 1 unit of corn to 2 units of maize.
 Similarly, country B has the opportunity cost of producing 1 unit of corn to 0.5 units of Maize.
 Since the opportunity cost of producing corn in country B is less, it has a comparative advantage.

 - Similarly, Country A has an opportunity cost of 0.5 units corn to produce 1 unit of maize and country B has an opportunity cost of 2 units of corn to produce 1 unit of maize.
-Thus, country A has a comparative advantage over country B in a production of Maize.
+Thus, country A has a comparative advantage over country B in the production of Maize.
 However, since Country A can produce both corn and maize higher than Country B, it has an absolute advantage.

 - In the above example, we have seen that even if A has an absolute advantage in producing all the goods a different country can have a different comparative advantage.
 Comparative advantage helps the countries to decide which goods they should produce and drive the trade.
-Comparative advantage drives specialization in production of a good in a country as they have lower opportunity cost and thus leads to higher production and better efficiency.
+Comparative advantage drives specialization in the production of a good in a country as they have a lower opportunity cost and thus leads to higher production and better efficiency.

 It should be understood that while the theoretical differences between absolute vs comparative advantage are easy to understand but practically it is more complex.
 No nation has an advantage in the production of each good also no nation has exclusivity overproduction of goods.
 There are many factors which drive the manufacturing and production of goods which makes the production of certain goods more efficient in some nations.
 A nation can produce some goods efficiently but may not be able to transport and market them in other countries.
 Hence, absolute advantage vs comparative advantage could be better understood when the countries have on equal resources.